 Fan of Historical Fiction?
 Check out The Revolutionist by Robert Tucker – a tale of political intrigue and revenge set during the early 1900s.

 Thanks to Netgalley and the publisher for providing a free ARC of this novel.
-I opted to provide an honest review of this book.
+I opted to publish an honest review of this book on my blog.